HSOFEUP/HSO----FloydMPI/README.md

 ## Synopsis

 MPI Matrix Multiplication using FOX algorithm.
-Work developed in the CP.
+Work developed in the CP from FCUP.

 ## Features